agohr/deep_speck/readme.md

 If you use the code in this repository for your own research and publish about it, please cite the paper:

-Aron Gohr, Improving Attacks on Round-Reduced Speck32/64 Using Deep Learning, Advances in Cryptology - CRYPTO 2019 (to appear)
+Gohr A. (2019) Improving Attacks on Round-Reduced Speck32/64 Using Deep Learning.
+In: Boldyreva A., Micciancio D. (eds) Advances in Cryptology – CRYPTO 2019.
+CRYPTO 2019.
+Lecture Notes in Computer Science, vol 11693.
+Springer, Cham